fillthepipe/fill-the-pipe/README.md

-# FillP
+# FillP2

-FillP is a light-weight transport protocol for massive data transmisson, aiming at improving the transfer performance by filling up the pipe while maintaining reliability and eficiency.
+FillP is a light-weight transport protocol for massive data transmssion, aiming at improving the transfer performance by filling up the pipe while maintaining reliability and efficiency.

 Instead of using the raw socket interface,we implement FillP atop UDP in the transport layer which does not need root privilege to be installed and changes to the existing applications.